WolfwithSword/Bambu-HomeAssistant-Flows/files/homeassistant/blueprints/hacs/README.md

 The list of filaments is user-definable for which it will be enabled for, but defaults to ASA, ABS, all CF and GF filaments, all Nylons, etc.

 The bentobox or air-filtration system must be available as an entity in home-assistant as either a `switch` or a `fan`.

+Note: This may currently only work for English translated versions.
+I am unable to test currently for state values where it is translated.
+You may need to convert/take control of the blueprint as an automation in HA and modify the values accordingly.